eternal-flame-AD/pow-buster/README.md

 ## Features

-- Greedy padding logic
+- Greedy padding logic with 64-bit integer and floating point nonce stretching
 - Efficient outer loop and SIMD nonce encoding
 - SHA-2 hotstarting with round-level granularity
 - Fully unrolled and monomorphic core friendly to pipelining and ternary logic instruction lowering
-- Short-circuiting comparison with $H_1 \to H_7$ feedback elision with optional 64-bit support
+- Short-circuiting comparison with $H_1 \to H_7$ feed-forward elision with optional 64-bit support
 - Switch to octal nonces when success rate is overwhelming
 - An API compatible with [anubis_offload](https://github.com/DavidBuchanan314/anubis_offload/) but doesn't need a GPU to run.